PG1003/bitmap/reference.md

 ### `diff( left, right )`

 Takes two identical size bitmaps and creates a new bitmap with color values that are the difference between the two bitmaps.
-The difference in color values are absolute; color component values ranges from 0 up to 255.
+The difference in color values are absolute; the color component values ranges from 0 up to 255.

 ### `make_viewport( src_bmp, x, y, width, height )`